IBM-Cloud/docs/admin/index.md

 2. Expand the **Manage Available Update Windows** section.
 3. Click **Add new** ![Add new](images/add-new.png).
 4. Set your first availability window by selecting the frequency, duration, and start time for the window.
+5. Optional: Select **Mark as preferred**, if you'd like to set your recurring availability window as a preferred time for deployments to be scheduled.
+Preferred windows are given priority, when possible.
-5. Click **Submit**.
+6. Click **Submit**.
-6. Repeat this process until you have met the minimum requirements for the weekly windows.
+7. Repeat this process until you have met the minimum requirements for the weekly windows.

 ### Setting unavailable maintenance windows